mui/material-ui/docs/pages/careers/staff-engineer-pigment-css.md

   You should be able to quickly assess, understand, and iterate upon aspects of our codebase.
 - **Ready and willing to ask and answer questions**.
   If you're comfortable saying you're unsure, asking for help; but equally reaching out to assist others, you'll be an incredible addition to our team.
 We thrive because of continuous learning.
 First-time mistakes should be celebrated, not blamed.
-- **Avoid monolithic deliverables**.
-  You scope and stage your work into well-defined milestones to ship.
+- **Leadership skills**.
+  You will help build and collaborate with the community.
+  You will guide and mentor contributors, steering the community in the right direction.
 - **Past work with front-end infrastructure**.
-  Perhaps you've written a Babel plugin, or even worked on a problem similar to the ones Pigment CSS aims to address.
+  Perhaps you've written a Babel plugin or even worked on a problem similar to the ones Pigment CSS aims to address.
   It would be great if you could address this in your cover letter!

 ### Nice to have (but not required)